 \textit{Observation space}: The manager's observations of the adversary are the possible locations of the adversary.
 Thus, $Z^L=S^F$, $|Z^L| = 4$.
 We assume that the manager has the ability to detect an attack (e.g., by testing) if the attack has successfully occurred.
-Specifically, the observation matrix is $P(z^L|s^F)=\epsilon_{s^F,z^L}$, where $0 \leq \epsilon_{s^F,z^L} \leq 1$ and $\sum_{z^L \in Z^L}\epsilon_{s^F,z^L} = 1$. \\
+Specifically, the observation matrix is $P(z^L|s^F)=\epsilon_{s^F,z^L}$, where $0 \leq \epsilon_{s^F,z^L} \leq 1$ and $\sum_{z^L \in Z^L}\epsilon_{s^F,z^L} = 1$.

 \textit{Reward structure, criterion, and objective}: The system can produce $L$ number of qualified packages under normal operations.
 A successful attack with 2000 grams of botulinum at location $i$ can result in $L^i_{c}$ number of contaminated packages, $i \in$ \{Target 1, Target 2, Target 3\}.
-The numerical values of $L, L^i_c$ are estimated by the simulation model developed in Zhang (2013).
-If there is no attack, the reward of the manger $r(s,a), s^L \neq \mbox{``Attacked"}$ is its normal productivity $L$.
-If a successful attack has been detected, no package will be produced as the production stops and the manager has to clean up the system.
-We assume the manager will receive additional bonus $b>0$ for successfully preventing an attack.
+The numerical values of $L$ and $L^i_c$ are estimated by the simulation model developed in Zhang (2013).
+If there is no attack, the reward of the manger $r^L(s,a), s^L \neq \mbox{``Attacked"}$ is its normal productivity $L$.
+If a successful attack has been detected, no package will be produced because the manager has to stop the production and clean up the system.
+We assume the manager will receive an additional bonus $b>0$ for successfully preventing an attack.
 Let $p$ ($q$) be the probability of having a successful attack at a protected (unprotected) target.
 Assume $0\leq p<<q\leq 1$.
 The cleanup cost is $C$ for the manager to remove toxin from the system after a successful attack.
 Thus,

-The criterion of the manager is the expected finite horizon total discounted reward $v(\zeta_0) = E\{ \sum_{t=0}^T \beta^t r(s_t,a_t)|\zeta_0 \}$, where we assume $\beta = 0.85$ and $T=30$ for illustrative purpose.
+The criterion of the manager is the expected finite horizon total discounted reward $v^L(\zeta_0^L) = E\{ \sum_{t=0}^T \beta^t r^L(s_t,a_t)|\zeta_0^L \}$, where we assume $\beta = 0.85$ and $T=30$ for illustrative purpose.
 The objective of the manager is to maximize the value of criterion under the worst-case scenario.